EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Prioritization of institutional stability over democratic issues
+Prioritisation of institutional stability over democratic considerations

 Discover how another country covers this same story.